 • Joyful learning.
 We strive to create lifelong learners by helping students discover their passions and intrinsic motivations.
 At KapKa, children explore and ask questions to find answers, as opposed to passively receiving and recalling facts.
 They learn by doing and become flexible problem solvers.
 KapKa educators create a safe environment, a place where children feel confident taking risks and challenging themselves.

 • A respect for the individual.
 Sending your child to KapKa ensures that they will be known and seen.
 Children are respected, not only by their teachers, but by the entire staff, as well as parents, and their peers.
-KapKa’s teacher-student ratios never exceed 1:14 and with additional parent volunteers, we can customize instruction to help every child reach her or his potential.
+KapKa’s teacher-student ratios never exceed 1:14 and with additional parent volunteers, we can customize instruction to help every child reach their potential.
 Because each child learns a little differently, KapKa teachers offer students multiple paths to reach their educational goals.
 Children are able to find routes that resonate with their learning styles.

 • Students are empowered and responsible.
 Students help guide the direction of their studies and the school's social aspects, so that children are personally invested in their own education.
 Students are encouraged to advocate for themselves and their values, and accept think deeply about the consequences of their actions.
 KapKa children learn to work collaboratively and assume leadership roles.

 • Teachers are accountable and free to shape curriculum.
 KapKa’s teachers believe in following educational best-practices and are not limited by outdated, entrenched approaches or held back by slow-moving bureaucracies.
 They have the professional freedom to adjust the curriculum as needed.
 Instructors are eager to engage parents and explain their teaching strategies, methodologies and objectives.